daleal/asymmetric/README.md

     return "Hello World!"
 ```

-Run `uvicorn module:asymmetric` and send a `GET` request to `http://127.0.0.1:8000/sample`.
+Run `asymmetric run module --reload` and send a `GET` request to `http://127.0.0.1:8000/sample`.
 You should get a `Hello World!` in response!
 (To try it with a browser, make sure to run the above command and click [this link](http://127.0.0.1:8000/sample)).

 But what about methods with arguments?
 Of course they can be API'd too!
 Let's now say that you have the following function: